 The money you put "down" or the down payment on your home loan can be one of the largest hurdles for many first-time homebuyers.
 That's why CalHFA offers several options for down payment and closing cost assistance.
 This type of assistance is often called a second or subordinate loan.
 CalHFA's subordinate loans are "silent seconds", meaning payments on this loan are deferred so you do not have to make a payment on this assistance until your home is sold, refinanced or paid in full.
 This helps to keep your monthly mortgage payment affordable.

-Offers a deferred-payment junior loan of an amount up to the lesser of five percent (5%) of the purchase price or appraised value to assist with down payment and/or closing costs.
+Offers a deferred-payment junior loan of an amount up to the lesser of three and half percent (3.5%) of the purchase price or appraised value to assist with down payment and/or closing costs.